yoshimon/go/README.md

 Little bit tricky.
 The framework is structured into 4 main projects:

-1. go.engine - This is where most of the code is.
-What you might call 'engine'.
-2. go.game (DLL) - A layer built on top of go.engine to represent a 'game' - it's not really a game, just quick & dirty usage of the framework.
-3. go.launcher - The launcher uses go.engine to setup an application and fires the go.game DLL callbacks.
-4. go.tools - Different DCC tools (asset conversion, asset importing, etc.).
+go.engine - This is where most of the code is.
+What you might call 'engine'. go.game (DLL) - A layer built on top of go.engine to represent a 'game' - it's not really a game, just quick & dirty usage of the framework. go.launcher - The launcher uses go.engine to setup an application and fires the go.game DLL callbacks. go.tools - Different DCC tools (asset conversion, asset importing, etc.).

+You will have to manually download and build the 3rd-party libraries.

 ## Shaders